 In the newspaper comic, 9 Chickweed Lane, Gran/Edna says this is the reason she and Bill ultimately got married: He was "protecting her honor" after they discovered she was pregnant by the man she left to be with Bill.

 The story of the Nativity is not strictly related, but Joseph hesitated to wed Mary because she was pregnant and he knew darn well it wasn't his.
 Not wanting to humiliate her, he planned to quietly cancel their engagement.
 An angel from Heaven had to step in and tell him everything was okay.

 King David tried to pass his marriage to Bathsheba off as one of these (or even as just a regular marriage), but he actually was trying to cover up the fact that he got her pregnant even though she was already married...and killed her husband to facilitate the cover-up.

 Inverted on The Simpsons: a fifteen-year-old girl who believes that Bart is sixteen tries to trick him into marrying her, and eventually reveals that she's actually pregnant from another guy.
 Bart is actually willing to go through with it, but Homer, Marge and the girl's parents stop them, and the girl's mother reveals that she's also pregnant, allowing them to pretend that she had twins and allow her daughter to still live a normal life.

 Grover Cleveland did something roughly similar in real life.
 (He didn't marry the person, but did provide child support like money, even though he was only one of many possible fathers.)
 His political opponents tried to use the scandal against him. "'Ma!
-Ma!/Wheres my pa?''Gone to the White House—-/Ha!
+Ma!/Wheres my pa?'"
+This backfired: "'Gone to the White House—-/Ha!
 Ha!
 Ha!'"